Federal marijuana enforcement could be catastrophic to Colorado economy | AspenTimes.com

 The marijuana industry has about 18,000 jobs across the state, with 10,000 of those in Denver alone, said Vicente.
 Kelly estimated the number at more than 20,000 people working directly in the licensed industry.

-A crackdown on recreational marijuana would probably launch Denver into a recession, which would reverberate throughout the state, said Vicente.
+A crackdown on recreational marijuana would probably launch Denver into a recession, which would reverberate throughout the state, Vicente said.

-“It would likely lead to a recession in Colorado and beyond,” said Kelly.
+“It would likely lead to a recession in Colorado and beyond,” Kelly said.
 “Cannabis was credited at one point for resurrecting Denver’s commercial real estate market.”

 Added Vicente, “Losing that job creation and commerce around the state from the last several years would be a major blow to the economy.”